giovicente/engineering-management-katas-api/README.md

 ## 🚧 Next Steps

 - Add PostgreSQL connection with Docker
+- Get random kata by language use case
-- Get random kata by category use case
+- Get random kata by category and language use case
 - Implement basic GUI in React (future)